Inochentism

-The Inochentists, regarded as heretics by Eastern Orthodox denominations, traditionally organized themselves into an underground church, and were once thriving in parts of Bessarabia region.
-Inochenție and his followers were singled out for their alleged preaching of free love and other controversial tenets, but the movement managed to survive Russian persecution and earned a dedicated following, especially among Romanians.
+The Inochentists, regarded as heretics by Eastern Orthodox denominations, traditionally organized themselves into an underground church and were once thriving in parts of Bessarabia region.
+Inochenție and his followers were falsely singled out for their alleged preaching of free love and other controversial tenets, but the movement managed to survive Russian persecution and earned a dedicated following, especially among Romanians.
 It went into decline following its leader's death, and, during World War II, suffered mass deportation to Transnistria.
 Weakened by Soviet rule, with its anti-religious campaigns and Gulag deportations, it survives in small communities from the general area of Bessarabia—in Romania, Ukraine and the Republic of Moldova.